HirotheChamp/BugTracker/README.md

 ## Acknowledgement

-This project came through researching what ideas could be of use to Developers working in the industry
+This project came through researching what ideas could be of use to Developers working in their industry

 <hr></hr>